Quantori-Academy/rhetus-lims/README.md

 - Rebase your work if there are many new changes in main
 - Get at least 1 approval from mentors or team lead
 - Squash commits and merge PR

+#### Reviewer vs Maintainer

+**Reviewers:**

+- Responsible for reviewing the specifics of the proposed solution in an PR, ensuring it meets the acceptance criteria.
+- Recommend splitting large or complex MRs into smaller parts to simplify the review process.

+**Maintainers:**

+- Responsible for maintaining the overall quality, structure, and consistency of the codebase.
+- Focus on reviewing architecture, readability, and adherence to code standards to avoid technical debt.

+**Comparison:**

+- **Scope of Responsibility**: Maintainers are responsible for the overall quality and architecture of the codebase, while reviewers focus on the specifics of technical solutions and details within an PR.
+- **Role in the Process**: Maintainers can approve and merge PRs with broad competence across the project, while reviewers can only review and approve MRs.
+- **Managing MRs**: Maintainers oversee the entire process up to merging, while reviewers focus more on initial analysis and providing recommendations for improvements.

+This is a subset of the rules taken from: [Code Review Guidelines](https://docs.gitlab.com/ee/development/code_review.html#:~:text=Maintainers%20are%20responsible%20for%20the,DRYness%2C%20consistency%2C%20and%20readability.)

 ## Test Strategy